Laser mode-hopping assisted all-optical single beam pulsed atomic magnetometer: Introduction

 Frequency switching by means of mode-hopping, on the other hand, only requires weak sinusoidal modulation of the laser diode (LD) injection current to create a large discontinuous optical pumping modulation.
-Such an effectiveness can be estimated from the optical pumping rate formula.
+Its effectiveness can be estimated from the optical pumping rate formula.
 The optical pumping rate is a function of laser intensity and detuning, given by $R \propto I/(\Delta\nu^2 + (\Gamma_L/2)^2)$ where $I$ is the laser intensity, $\Delta\nu$ is the laser detuning, and $\Gamma_L$ is the line broadening.
-For example, when the frequency shift during a mode-hopping is $2\Gamma_L$, the optical pumping rate of $\Delta\nu = 2\Gamma_L$ is 17 times smaller than that of $\Delta\nu = 0$.
-To acheive the same modulation depth by using an intensity modulation, the laser intensity have to be changed from $I$ to $I/17$.
-To obtain such a large modulation depth an external light modulator, for example, AOM or electro-optic modulator (EOM), can be applied.
-For mininarization of the device, direct injection current modulation into the LD can be adopted instead of using an external light modulator.
-Considering the linear frequency shift of the LD as a function of injection current, in our case, -1 GHz/mA in the mode-hop free range, an amplitude of current modulation of 20 mA is required to reach a 20 GHz detuning corresponding to a double of $\Gamma_L = 10$ GHz, a typical line broadening of the Rb D$_1$ line in nitrogen buffer gas.
-Such a detuning can be easily obtained by only a few mA when laser mode-hopping is adopted.
-Moreover, the injection current into the LD is not needed to be discontinuous.
+For example, when the frequency shift during mode-hopping is $2\Gamma_L$, the optical pumping rate of $\Delta\nu = 2\Gamma_L$ is 17 times smaller than that of $\Delta\nu = 0$.
+To achieve the same modulation depth using intensity modulation, the laser intensity has to be changed from $I$ to $I/17$.
+To obtain such a large modulation depth, an external light modulator, for example, AOM or electro-optic modulator (EOM), can be applied.
+To miniaturize the device, current modulation can be directly injected into the LD instead of using an external light modulator.
+Since the linear frequency shift of the LD is a function of injection current, in our case, -1 GHz/mA in the mode-hop free range, an amplitude of current modulation of 20 mA is required to achieve a 20 GHz detuning.
+This corresponds to a doubling of $\Gamma_L = 10$ GHz, which is a typical line broadening of the Rb D$_1$ line in nitrogen buffer gas.
+Such detuning can be easily obtained with only a few mA when laser mode-hopping is adopted.
+In addition, the injection current into the LD does not need to be discontinuous.
 A continuous laser modulation with a small modulation depth leads to a large depth of discontinuous optical pumping modulation when laser mode-hopping is applied.
-It is an advantage of laser mode-hopping assisted optical pumping because a large amplitude of discontinuous laser injection current can be a source of the unwanted magnetic field noise.
+This is an advantage of laser mode-hopping assisted optical pumping, because a large amplitude of discontinuous laser injection current can be a source of unwanted magnetic field noise.